Strawberry Almond Cake

 - Almond Extract: I use organic almond extract to give this organic cake its almond flavor.

-- Cake Flour: I use my homemade cake flour, but store bought also works.
+- Cake Flour: I use my Homemade Organic Cake Flour, but store bought also works.
 This is a lower protein content flour which creates a tender and delicate crumb, so don't use all purpose.
 Also, I have tested this cake with sprouted pastry flour and whole wheat pastry flour, both will work, but result in a darker color cake with a more hearty flavor and it also can be a little shorter.

 - Baking Powder: Use baking powder, not soda as this is a slow rise bake.
 Be sure to check out my post the Difference Between Baking Soda and Baking Powder for more info on leavening agents.